UNIVERSE-DAO/UNIVERSE/docs/PHILOSOPHY.md

 ---

+## ✍️ Dilemma of the Ultimate Tech for Good

+> A cautionary myth for ethical design.

+The key to master The Infinite Game,
+A simple tool forged, yet risks aflame.
+Crafting solutions, a most delicate art,
+Falling in wrong hands, they tear apart.

+Power and Trust, in a precarious dance,
+Infinite potential, both fate and chance.
+For in mastery lies both boon and bane,
+Timeless struggle in this universe game.

+Guided by Social Choice Theory’s hand,
+It favours the good, where justice stand.
+Challenges abound, and dangers loom,
+Justified hope, wisdom clears the gloom.

+---

 ## 🌌 The Infinite Game

 UNIVERSE is not a product.
 It’s a principle.
 A design for the Infinite Game.